mtanner161/kingops/README.md

-<h1>King Operating Operations Dashboard</h1>
+<h1>King Operating Operations Application Code</h1>

 This repo hold all code for King Operating Datawarehouse.
 Publicly viewable for folks to see process and implemenation - but not made for forking.

-Email mtanner@kingoperating.com with any questios
+Email mtanner@kingoperating.com with any questions you may have